What is an INTRA-forest Migration?

 Most companies that choose Intra-Forest migrations do so originally thinking that it’s easier to perform and costs less.
 For the most part, that’s probably true; however, poor planning (as with any project) can be significantly more perilous and costly if not properly planned.
 Thoroughly planned.
 Planning and preparation is the most important (and substantial) level of effort during an Intra-Forest migration.
 Execution and implementation is historically much easier.

 But Brad – the planning stage of any project is most important, right?
 Brad replies “Certainly!”
 However, if an Intra-Forest migration is not properly planned, the enterprise can very much indeed experience ‘unplanned outages’.
 We know that, in the IT Industry, ‘unplanned outages’ can cripple an organizations’ ability to be prosperous.
 Another consideration, and often taken for granted, is just how different an Intra-Forest migration is compared to the Inter-Forest migration.
-We are bound by Microsoft AD and Exchange Design rules and (sshhh!) limitations!
+We are bound by Microsoft Entra ID and Exchange Design rules and (sshhh!) limitations!

 Intra-Forest Migration approaches (using the QMM Product Suite) require object deletions!*GULP!* For the reasons you’ll read below, you’ll want to be very methodical in your planning (especially the group preparation described below).
 The point to the object deletion evens is to ensure that (throughout the migration timeline) you minimize the amount of time that a Forest has two separate objects containing the same SID.